julianespinel/website/blog/posts/complexity-analysis-of-a-hackerrank-solution.md

 }
 ```

-As the code shows, we used only one for loop to compare the input matrix against all possible 3 x 3 magic squares.
-So the complexity of the previous code fragment is O(n).
+~~As the code shows, we used only one for loop to compare the input matrix against all possible 3
+ x 3 magic squares.
+So the complexity of the previous code fragment is O(n).~~

+**Update**

+It does not matter if we compare the input matrix against all possible 3 x 3 magic squares
+ using a single for loop or a nested for loop.
+At the end the runtime complexity is the same
+  because we are iterating over the same amount of elements.
+Why?
+The size of input is fixed.

+Additionally, the code would be easier to understand if we have a matrix and iterate the matrix
+ instead of a single dimension array.
+---

 By this point, we have a list of costs.
-That list represents the cost to transform the matrix given as input into each possible magic squares.
+This list represents the cost to transform the matrix given
+ as input into each possible magic square.
 Now, all we have to do is to get the minimum element (cost) in the list:

 ```java
 private static final int[] MAGIC_SQUARES_LINEAR = new int[]{